PurifyCode/openHJCR/README.md

 # Implementing this in your pre-existing project
 Copy the <body> and <style> sections (from example.html) and paste that into your HTML file.
 Make sure that there aren't two <body> tags.
 Also, download the "Dependencies" folder and put it in the same directory as your target HTML file you are using this for. "cube.js" is just an example script.
 Inside of your HTML file, add: `<script src="Dependencies/renderer.js">`.
 # Why is this buggy?
-I just have started this project 2 days ago, so don't expect anything to be perfect!
-Thank you, and if you would be so kind, please help contribute to the project!
+I just have started this project 2 days ago, so don't expect anything to be perfect.
+If you would be so kind, please help contribute to the project!
 Thank you.